 Method Please provide a description or examples of how each evaluation method will be used in this course.
 Type of Assignment Laboratory projects Students will engage in group and individual lab projects to practice and demonstrate knowledge of the topics covered in class.
-Topics will range from very simple signal flow demonstrations to various recording projects utilizing 1-5 sound sources/microphones.
+Topics will range from very simple signal flow demonstrations to various recording projects utilizing 1-5 sound sources/ microphones.
 Students will spend approximately 2-3 hours outside of class per week on projects.
 In and Out of Class Presentations/student demonstration observations Practicums: Students will be assessed through individual practicums where they are given a specific task or set of tasks to perform demonstrating their knowledge and proficiency with certain skills and practices.
-In Class Only Tests/Quizzes/Examinations Because this course has a significant lecture and theoretical component, quizzes and exams will be employed to test student's knowledge of course concepts and materials.
+This can be done face-to-face with the student or via directed online submissions.
+In and Out of Class Tests/Quizzes/Examinations Because this course has a significant lecture and theoretical component, quizzes and exams will be employed to test student's knowledge of course concepts and materials.
 Most exam preparation will occur outside of class.
 In and Out of Class